sergeibanov/solidity-task-contract/README.md

-# Solidity Smart Contract Test Tasks

-This repository contains Solidity-based smart contracts created as part of a personal learning project.
-The focus of this project is to enhance skills in Solidity development through practical tasks.

 ## Features

 - **Task Management Contract**: Implements a Solidity smart contract for managing a list of tasks, showcasing basic data structures and functionality.